snannerb/coin-flip/CODE_OUTPUT.md

    - Open the `index.html` file in your browser by double-clicking it or dragging it into a browser window.

 4. **Test the Application**:
-   - Click the "Ask Fortune Teller" button or use the keyboard (Tab to focus and press Enter/Space) to trigger the button.
+   - Click the "Ask Question?" button or use the keyboard (Tab to focus and press Enter/Space) to trigger the button.
    - Verify that the response area displays either "Yes" or "No" randomly.

 ---

 ### **Deployment**
 To deploy the app:
-1. Upload the `fortune-teller-app` folder to a web server (e.g., Netlify, GitHub Pages, or AWS).
+1. Upload the `Yes-No-app` folder to a web server (e.g., Netlify, GitHub Pages, or AWS).
 2. Ensure the files (`index.html`, `styles.css`, `script.js`) are accessible via the server.

 ---